HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Experiments and Analysis

-In summary, HaLoRA provides a robust solution for deploying fintuned LLMs on noisy hybrid architectures.
+In summary, HaLoRA outperforms LoRA for all the benchmarks under various noise levels, providing a robust and effective solution to the noise from RRAM when deploying finetuned LLMs on hybrid CIM architectures.
 Our findings also reveal that larger models (especially with HaLoRA) tend to demonstrate better tolerance to hardware-induced noise compared to the smaller models.
+Nevertheless, one interesting finding is that noise at the training stage would improve the noise-free performance at the inference stage.